coreinfrastructure/best-practices-badge/doc/implementation.md

 * The main main stress on the system is badge requests, and we offload practically all of that work to our CDN.
 * We run multiple threads (so we can handle a number of simultaneous requests).
-* We agressively use fragment caching stored in our server-side data cache store.
+* We aggressively use fragment caching stored in our server-side data cache store.
 * We ensure that JavaScript and such are set to cache on the client side, so are normally sent only once to a given client.